Karthikeshwar1/Misc/README.md

 This repository contains various mini-programs

-simple-number-guesser:
+Simple-number-guesser:
-uses standard deviation formula to guess numbers
+Uses standard deviation formula to guess numbers

+Prime-numbers-(2-lines-program)
+Using list comprehensions, you can print prime numbers in just one line.